Solar Energy: The Full Picture

 Winter Demand vs. Summer Generation in British Columbia

 BC's electricity demand peaks during cold, dark winter evenings — exactly when solar output is near zero.
 Solar generation peaks during summer midday hours when BC already has surplus hydroelectric capacity.
-This fundamental mismatch means solar cannot serve the periods of highest need without impractical seasonal-scale storage.
+This mismatch raises important questions about how solar fits into BC's grid without substantial seasonal storage.

 Key Data Points